AndersonTeala/udemy-node-course/README.md

 # udemy-node-course
-Node.js course, being studied by the Udemy platform, files for monitoring only
+Node.js course, being studied by the Udemy platform, files for monitoring only.